Block Party overview image

 Faced with so many blocks to complete within a very short period of time, Collections staff sought assistance right away.
 Answering a call for help to local sewing circles, a dozen volunteers offered their stitching services.
 Four mornings a week, members of our "block parties" met with members of the Collections staff to talk, laugh and sew, creating pile after pile of completed blocks.
 Through their efforts, the boxes were completed in about 2/3 the originally projected time.

-• Stitchers use a
+• Stitchers use a "blind stitch" which is nearly invisible when completed

 "Block party" participants sew the four corner seams on each block.
 Stitchers use a "blind stitch" which is nearly invisible when completed.
 Collections staff members usually complete larger blocks.